Dominik Schmid (footballer, born 1998)

-Dominik Robin Schmid (born 10 March 1998) is a Swiss professional footballer who plays for FC Basel and the Switzerland national football team.
-A versatile player, he most often plays on the left wing in either defense or midfield.
+Dominik Robin Schmid (born 10 March 1998) is a Swiss professional footballer who plays as a left-back for Austrian Bundesliga club Red Bull Salzburg.

-Career
+Club career

 Youth career

-Schmid started his youth football with FC Kaiseraugst but transferred early to FC Basel.
+Schmid started his youth football with FC Kaiseraugst but transferred early to Basel.
 He advanced through their youth system until 2015 when he joined their U-21 team.

-FC Basel
+Basel

 On 10 March 2017 (his 19th Birthday he signed a three-and-a-half-year professional contract and joined their first team during their 2016–17 season under head coach Urs Fischer.
-He played his domestic league debut in their first team in the away game in the Letzigrund on 28 May 2017 as Basel won 3–1 against Grasshopper Club.
+He played his domestic league debut in their first team in the away game in the Letzigrund on 28 May 2017 as Basel won 3–1 against Grasshopper.

 Under trainer Urs Fischer Schmid played just that one League game but the team won the Swiss Super League championship at the end of the 2016–17 Super League season.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.

 Schmid started their 2017–18 season with Basel's first team and had three league appearances in the early stages, but the only game where he played the full 90 minutes was the 2017–18 Swiss Cup match against amateur club FC Wettswil-Bonstetten.
 To gain more match experience he played in the U-21 team.
 During the winter break he was loaned to Lausanne-Sport, where he signed a contract over 18 months.
 Lausanne suffered relegation and Schmid had only been playing sporadically, so the loan was ended early after just 12 months.
 Then, on 15 January 2019.
 Schmid was loaned out to FC Wil in the Challenge League for the rest of the season.
 With Wil Schmid played regularly and so the loan was extended another six months.
 Following this loan period Schmid left Basel.
 During his time with the club, Schmid played a total of 14 games for Basel scoring one goal.
 Four of these games were in the Swiss Super League, one in the Swiss Cup and nine were friendly games.
 He scored his one goal during the test games.

-Grasshopper Club Zürich
+Grasshopper

-In August 2020, Schmid transferred to Grasshopper Club Zürich in the Swiss Challenge League, signing a three-year contract.
+In August 2020, Schmid transferred to Grasshopper in the Swiss Challenge League, signing a three-year contract.
 He quickly became an integral part of the club and was instrumental in helping the record champion achieve promotion back to the Swiss Super League.
 On 24 November 2021, he extended his contract until 2024.
 He was voted Player of the Season by the fans of Grasshopper for the 2021–22 season.
-On 16 April 2023, he played his 100th game for Grasshoppers, a 1–3 home loss to FC Sion, where he sadly had to be substituted at half time due to a head injury.
+On 16 April 2023, he played his 100th game for Grasshoppers, a 1–3 home loss to Sion, where he sadly had to be substituted at half time due to a head injury.